 The Beatles played two shows on 11 January 1963.
 The first was a lunchtime performance at the Cavern Club, Liverpool.

+The Beatles played at Dingwall's Town Hall, in Ross-shire, Scotland, on 4 January 1963.
 This was the second stop on The Beatles' five-date Scottish tour of January 1963.

 The Beatles began their first tour of 1963 with a performance at the Two Red Shoes Ballroom, Elgin, Scotland, on 3 January.

 The Music Hall, a venue in Shrewsbury, Shropshire, saw concerts by many major acts in its time.
 The events were promoted by Lewis Buckley.

 An evening performance at the Cavern Club, scene of so many Beatles shows in 1962.
 There was, however, one difference: the presence of Parlophone producer George Martin in the …

 This was The Beatles' penultimate show at the Oasis Club on Manchester's Lloyd Street.

 Brian Epstein had managed to get The Beatles onto the bill of Frank Ifield's two shows on this night at the Embassy Theatre in Peterborough, Northamptonshire.
 Unfortunately for all, …

 This was The Beatles' first live show in Hull, Yorkshire, although they would perform there again three times.

 The Beatles' second show at the Oasis Club on 45-47 Lloyd Street, Manchester, was also their second in the city.